chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ]
  ```

-**Sorting with the Arrays Class**
+### Sorting with the Arrays Class
-Sorting arrays of objects is just like sorting collections of objects.

-The java.util.Collections class is used to sort collections; Similarly the java.util.Arrays class can be used to sort arrays.
+The java.util.Collections class is used to sort collections; Similarly, java.util.Arrays class can be used to sort arrays.

 The Arrays.sort() method is overloaded in the same way the Collections.sort() method is:
 Arrays.sort(arrayToSort)